Rhode Island T. F. Green International Airport: Name change

 In February 2018, the Rhode Island Airport Corporation (RIAC) formally petitioned the state legislature to change the name of the airport to "Rhode Island International Airport".
 RIAC believed the name change would both reflect the airport's international flight presence and better describe the location it serves.
 A bill introduced that month, H7673A, was not adopted.

 In 2021, revised proposal H6051, which would change the airport's name to "Rhode Island T.F.
 Green International Airport", was passed by the Rhode Island House of Representatives on May 11.
 The proposal was approved by the Rhode Island Senate the following month.
 In June 2021, the airport's name was officially changed.
+In April 2024, two ten-foot tall signs were installed along Interstate 95 with the new name.

 Facilities

 Terminal

 The airport's terminal, named for former Rhode Island governor Bruce Sundlun, has two concourses, North and South.
 The South Concourse has eight gates and the North Concourse has 14 gates.
 Seven and Eight are designed for international arrivals and are directly connected to customs, which is on the lower level of the concourse.
 The terminal contains stores, restaurants, and a central food court.